 Where can I see the firework display?

 If you are in New York on the 4th of July, you should definitely not miss out on the fireworks.
 The fireworks start at around 21:00-21:15 on the East River.
-There are four large ships there and the fireworks can best be seen from the Williamsburg Bridge and Queensboro Bridge.
+The display can best be seen from the Brooklyn Bridge Park, or from Lower Manhattan between the Manhattan Bridge and the Staten Island Ferry Terminal.
 However, there will be 3 million people watching, some come as early as 11:00 am to ensure that they get a great viewing spot.
 If you don’t feel like doing this, there are alternative options:

 See the Fireworks from a Dinner Cruise